 If you’re dealing with depression or having suicidal thoughts, please seek medical help.

-Although, you may find some improvement from some of the things I’ve suggested, I am not a doctor and you really need be under the care of a professional.
+Although you may find some improvement from some of the things I’ve suggested, I am not a doctor and you really need to be under the care of a professional.

 If anybody has a tip that was not mentioned, please share in the comments.
 I’d love to hear it!